-Hepworths powerful, elemental and precise sculpture made a major contribution to the development of twentieth century art and she remains a seminal figure for contemporary audiences fascinated by her remarkable achievements at the highest international level and the artistic and intellectual circles in which she moved.
+Hepworth's powerful, elemental and precise sculpture made a major contribution to the development of twentieth century art and she remains a seminal figure for contemporary audiences fascinated by her remarkable achievements at the highest international level and the artistic and intellectual circles in which she moved.
 Hepworth strived to bring an alliance between art and society, although also noted for bringing a union between artist and the individual viewer.

-Barbara Hepworth: Sculpture for a Modern World ran at Tate Britain, June - October 2015, it now travels to Kröller-Müller Museum and the Arp Museum Bahnhof Rolandseck
+Barbara Hepworth, 'Sculpture for a Modern World' ran at Tate Britain, June - October 2015 and then traveled to Kröller-Müller Museum and the Arp Museum Bahnhof Rolandseck.